dargmuesli/randomwinpicker/README.md

 A `.env` file needs to be created containing the values written in `.env.template`.
 This way, username and passwords can be set for services like databases without having to add them to the source code directly.
 The default Docker Compose file relies on them.

 #### Certificates
 For HTTPs/SSL usage certificates are required.
 Those can easily be generated using the `docker\conf\apache\cert\New-Certificates.ps1` script.
+The `root.cer` certificate needs to be imported in the browser.

 <a name="Usage"></a>